top of page

 Think of your brain as a two-part team: the "Upstairs Brain" (the prefrontal cortex) and the "Downstairs Brain" (the limbic system, including the amygdala).

 • Your Upstairs Brain is the Director 🧑💼.
-The Director is the planner, the strategist, and the emotional regulator.
-It's responsible for analyzing information, considering consequences, and choosing a thoughtful response.
+The Director plans, strategizes, and regulates emotions.
+It analyzes information, considers consequences, and chooses thoughtful responses.
 It sees the big picture and gives considered instructions.

 • Your Downstairs Brain is the Do-er 🏃.
-The Do-er is all about action and survival.
-It's responsible for our most essential functions and our immediate, protective reactions.
+The Do-er focuses on action and survival.
+It handles essential functions and immediate, protective reactions.
 It's the part that makes you jump back from a hot stove without thinking.
 Its job is to act now to keep you safe.

-When you're in the Green Zone, the Director and the Do-er are on the same page, working in harmony.
-The Do-er might signal an initial feeling (a flash of frustration), but it looks to the Director for instructions.
-The Director then calmly assesses the situation and guides the Do-er toward a productive response ("Let's take a breath before we answer.").
+When you're in the Green Zone, the Director and Do-er work in harmony.
+The Do-er might signal an initial feeling (like a flash of frustration), but it looks to the Director for guidance.
+The Director calmly assesses the situation and guides the Do-er toward a productive response ("Let's take a breath before we answer.").

 However, when the Downstairs Brain perceives a major threat, it triggers a crisis protocol.
-In an act of self-preservation, it cuts the communication line to the front office.
+In self-preservation, it cuts the communication line to the front office.
 The Director is sidelined.
 This is what Dr. Dan Siegel calls "flipping your lid."

 In this state, the Do-er is running the show alone.
 It's no longer taking instructions; it's just reacting to the perceived emergency with its survival menu: fight, flight, or freeze.
 The Director can be yelling the best-laid plans, but the Do-er can't hear them.
 It's not that a person won't use logic during a meltdown; it's that their brain's Director is temporarily offline, and the Do-er is the only one at the controls.